ryanwmichaud/Chores/README.md

 ## To Run The Development Server

 ### From `backend` folder:

-    - Create conda env from
-    - `conda env create -f environment.yml`
+- `conda env create --name chores -f environment.yml` to create a conda environment from the yaml file.
+You can replace "chores" with the preferred name of your environment.
-    - Run the server
+- `conda activate chores` to activate the environment.
+Replace "chores" with your environment name if necessary.
-    - `flask --app hello run`
-    - `flask --app hello run --port 5000`
+- `flask --app hello run` or `flask --app hello run --port 5000` to  run the server.